jason-roundtree/robs-burgers_restaurant_template/README.md

 - allow order save functionality and add something to UI confirming order was added
 - add validation for pending order items when user goes to new page from OrderItemModal
 // (i.e. "are you sure you don't want to save this item to your order")
-- Add some form of local storage for incomplete orders and favorite orders
+- Add local storage for favorite/prior orders?
 - make modals more ally friendly (e.g. focus mgmt, allow checkboxes to be checked with Return/Enter) and audit for overall a11y
 - setup env variables
 - add background art/images